o-jasper/OptoComm/readme.md

 One worry is that the chip isnt ready to receive(for instance old message still waiting to be discarded)in some pattern, matching the pattern in data is send;
 that particular messages get 'unlucky' and never get sent.
-You might want to use patterns that avoid this.
+You might want to use patterns of sending data that avoid this.

 ## Sending